ubasellini/LocationScale/README.md

-# Location-Scale Models in Demography: A Useful Re-parameterization of Mortality Models
+# Location-Scale Models in Demography
 This repository contains source code for the Location-Scale family of mortality models.

 ## Description